cekane/Learning-D3/README.md

 ```
 Navigate to localhost:3333 in your browser

-### Technologies Used
+### Method
-This project uses D3 for creating the different graphics and react to make all the different components.
+This project uses D3 for creating the different graphics and utilizes react for it's component architecture.
+Data is being pulled from a tsv file for the time being.
 In order to import data from an external source, like google sheets or excel, I'm going to need to use cors (cross-origin HTTP request).
-I haven't implemented it yet but it will be the next bit of technology.
+The goal is to be able to set your datasource and customize you chart with a set of props.

 ### Skills Learned
 * How to make Bar charts and Pie charts